Alduino/api-utils/README.md

 First off, there are some things you should re-export from the library, as they are meant for use by your library's user.

-- `useSwr`, `useSwrInfinite`: These hooks are the core of how your API will be used.
+- `useSwr`, `useSwrInfinite`, `useFetch`, `useFetchDeferred`: These hooks are the core of how your API will be used.
 If you use wrapper functions, you don't need to export these.
 - `SWRConfiguration`, `SWRResponse`, `SWRInfiniteConfiguration`, `SWRInfiniteResponse`: Theses are various types used by `useSwr` (re-exported from the `swr` library)